uktrade/streampq/README.md

     - **QueryError**

       An error occurred while attempting to run a query.
 Typically this is due to a syntax error or a missing column.
+A QueryError has an extra attribute:

+      - **fields**

+        A tuple of (error field name, value) pairs with more detailed information on the error.
+The [libpq error field names](https://www.postgresql.org/docs/current/libpq-exec.html#LIBPQ-PQRESULTERRORFIELD) are used, but in lowercase and without the `PG_DIAG_` prefix.

     - **CancelError**